jonahh2160/425-midterm/stories.md

 Qualified users should be able to register by providing a username, email, firstname, and lastname, to have their registration info emailed to jowen22@murraystate email

+### Graded On

+Graded on code (commenting, readability, etc), story completion, and visual appeal